-When you think of Redwoods, the mind easily invokes an image of the oldest and tallest trees on the planet.
+When you think of Redwoods, the mind easily conjures an image of the oldest and tallest trees on the planet.
 You know exactly what they look like even if you’ve never visited Northern California, but the experience of walking among these ancient giants is truly in a class by itself.
 A primal and pristine wilderness of vast prairies, woodlands, riverways, and rugged coastline leads to countless adventure opportunities that outnumber the days you’ll have to experience what the National Park Service, California State Parks, and the Redwood Parks Conservancy (RPC) work together to manage and restore.
 We’re hopeful what Wild Tribute helped contribute to the RPC respective to a matching donation promise during their 2020 fundraising year will bring light to the visitor experience.
 The RPC has a huge circle of responsibility that covers Redwood National Park, as well as eight additional state parks, state historic parks, and national recreation areas.
-The resources needed to support educational outreach and visitors services within this vast footprint are immeasurable.
+The resources needed to support educational outreach and visitors services within this vast footprint are sweeping.
 It’s with great delight we're able to do our part in helping to bring to fruition a few of these initiatives.
 As the wise say, even when you work among titans, it’s the little things that count.

 Patrick’s Point State Park comprises a total of one square mile, beholden to a lushly forested bluff adjacent to the Pacific Ocean.
 Rich in cultural heritage, 1 of the 5 indigenous communities in the region - the Yurok Tribe - dedicated their Sumeg Village site to educate local Yurok youth and share their culture with the public.
 Traditional family homes, a sweat house, a dance house, changing house, and canoes were constructed from locally harvested redwood, using modern tools but leveraging traditional methods.
 Donations from the RPC funded the hiring of two park educators, both young members of the Yurok tribe.
 The village also extends its reach as the basecamp for cultural and educational initiatives for neighboring tribes: Karuk, Wiyot, Hoopa and Tolowa.